FixedEffects/FixedEffectModels.jl/README.md

-Interactions with continuous variable are indicated by `&`
+Interactions with continuous variable can be indicated with `&`

 ```julia
 df = dataset("plm", "Cigar")